Kleinian sphere packings, reflection groups, and arithmeticity: Proofs

 If $P$ is a polyhedron as above, and $F$ is a facet of $P$, let $R_F$ denote the reflection in the hyperplane of $F$.

-Then the following inductive steps will produce a polyhedron with an orthogonal facet.
+Then the following inductive steps will produce a polyhedron with a facet orthogonal to its neighbors.

-1. The double $P^{(1)}$ of $P$ along the facet $F_1 = P_1$ has the facet $R_{F_1} (P_0)$ that forms $(k-1)$ angles $\pi/4$ with its neighbours.
+1. The double $P^{(1)}$ of $P$ along the facet $F_1 = P_1$ has facets $P_0$ and $R_{F_1} (P_0)$, both of which form $(k-1)$ angles $\pi/4$ with their respective neighbours.
 Observe that $P^{(1)}$ is again a Coxeter polyhedron, since doubling of even Coxeter angles produces even Coxeter angles again or, if we double a right angle, it produces a new facet.

 2. The facet $F_2 = R_{F_1} (P_2)$ of $P^{(1)}$ forms even Coxeter angles with its neighbours.
-Thus the double $P^{(2)}$ of $P^{(1)}$ along $F_2$ has the facet $R_{F_2} R_{F_1}(P_0)$ that forms $(k-2)$ angles $\pi/4$ with its neighbours.
+Thus the double $P^{(2)}$ of $P^{(1)}$ along $F_2$ has the facet $R_{F_1}(P_0)$ that forms $(k-2)$ angles $\pi/4$ with its neighbours.
 All the conclusions of the previous step apply respectively to $P^{(2)}$.

-3. Continuing in this way, we obtain a polyhedron $P^{(k)}$ from $P^{(k-1)}$ by doubling along $F_k = R_{F_{k-1}} (P_k)$, and the facet $R_{F_k}\cdots R_{F_1}(P_0)$ of $P^{(k)}$ will be orthogonal to all of its neighbours.
+3. Continuing in this way, we obtain a polyhedron $P^{(k)}$ from $P^{(k-1)}$ by doubling along $F_k = R_{F_{k-1}} (P_k)$, and the facet $R_{F_{k-1}}\cdots R_{F_1}(P_0)$ of $P^{(k)}$ will be orthogonal to all of its neighbours.
 Such a polyhedron produces a crystallographic sphere packing by the Structure Theorem (Theorem~\ref{theorem:structure-kleinian}).